fdervisi/IaC-overview/README.md

 ### Folder: 5-TFCDK-simple-flat-structure

-here we use Terraform CDK with TypeScript to create a flat structure with hard coded parmaters similar to the first example where we use Terraform HCL.
+[Here](5-TFCDK-simple-flat-structure) we use Terraform CDK with TypeScript to create a flat structure with hard coded parmaters similar to the first example where we use Terraform HCL.

 ## General Ressources